gelcreative/gel-site-gatsby-netlify-cms/src/pages/portfolio-entries/mortgage-wellness.md

 templateKey: portfolio-entry
 title: Mortgage Wellness
 date: 2019-03-04T16:48:09.669Z
-project_type: Brand Identity <br />for Mortgage Wellness
+project_type: Branding & Marketing for Mortgage Wellness
 home_page_featured:
   featured_image:
     alt: Mortgage Wellness Project Example
     image: ''
-  is_featured: true
+  is_featured: false
 colour_grid_image: /img/mortgage-wellness_portfolio-color.jpg
 header_image:
   alt: Mortgage Wellness Logo
   image: /img/mortgage-wellness-logo-masthead.jpg
 project_intro: >-
-  Mortgage Wellness Group is a fast growing brokerage specializing in residential mortgages.
-They reached out to Gel to guide them through a rebrand.
-Beginning with a brand exploration process to unlock the DNA and get to the essence of brand experience they wanted to share with their clients, Gel then redesigned the logo mark, built a complete suite of branded collaterals and ad creative.
+  Mortgage Wellness Group is a fast-growing residential mortgage brokerage that provides premium client service.
+They reached out to Gel to guide them through a rebrand to reach a new demographic and grow the business.
+Beginning with a brand exploration process, we  unlocked the DNA, getting to the essence of their value proposition — the brand experience they wanted to provide their clients.
+Gel then redesigned the logo mark, built a complete suite of branded collaterals and advertising creative.
 Gel also designed interior and exterior building signage.
 project_images_1:
   - image: /img/mortgage-wellness-stationary.jpg
   - image: /img/mortgage-wellness-card-full-width.jpg
 main:
   detail_text: >-
-    Our client wanted to reposition themselves as a first choice alternative to banks, rather than a lender of last resort.
-This strategic pivot would allow Mortgage Wellness to expand its target demographic, mitigate risk, and grow market share.
-They wanted to their brand identity to reflect the onus they put on providing a premium client service journey.
+    Mortgage Wellness was at a pivotal point in the company’s evolution when they engaged Gel, repositioning itself as a first choice banking alternative rather than a lender of last resort.
+The brand discovery and rebrand achieved the result, elevating the brand and growing market share through new customer acquisition.
   image: /img/mortgage-wellness-building-signage-v2.jpg
 project_images_2:
   - image: /img/mortgage-wellness-bus-stop.jpg